Get

 What to Expect at the Vet

 Before you get there, it’s helpful to call the poison control hotline for your region.
 Upon arrival, your vet will start performing tests immediately.
-Your vet will assess the situation to see what action should be following.
+Your vet will assess the situation to see what action should be followed.

 Your dog might not show any signs.
 However, they can quickly start to develop troubling signs.
 Rodenticides are formulated to kill rodents, and this high level of toxicity can cause internal bleeding, organ damage, and organ failure.
 Even small amounts of rodenticide can be lethal.